pawelmat142/PpChat/README.md

 - on your iOS device, go to <strong>Settings > General > Device Management,</strong>
 - in Xcode, choose your connected device from the target device dropdown,
 - Click the <strong>Run</strong> button in Xcode to build and install the app.

+## 3.3.
+Write to me

+- Create account with nickname and password
+- Find contact `pawelmat142`
+- Send me invitation

 </br>